swati375/interpin/README.md

 ```
 5. Download and install curl.
 Use [curllink](https://help.ubidots.com/en/articles/2165289-learn-how-to-install-run-curl-on-windows-macosx-linux) for installation instructions on desired system.

+Note: When installing these packages using pip, same version of pip should be used as python.
+Eg. pip3.6 should be used with python3.6 for all other package installations, pip3.7 with python 3.7 and so on.

 # Installation

 Create a folder 'interpin'.
 Now create another folder 'program' inside it.